 But in this case, time is your friend, not your enemy.

-Similar to sequential retargeting, time delayed retargeting basically works this way without the need of any action from the visitors:
+Similar to sequential retargeting, time delayed retargeting basically works this way without the need for action from the visitors:

 In fact, if you already have an email nurture campaign, you can take the subjects of those emails and turn them into retargeting ads.
 Here’s an example of how we could do it since our #1 goal is to get people to request a free proposal from us.

-- Week 3: Types of packages we offer
+- Third Week: Types of packages we offer

 For one of our clients, we decided to break up the audiences in monthly periods of 1-30 days and 31-60 days.
 Here are the results: